prosky-pmaj/all-in-one-concept/README.md

 Ghost TestSuite - Example of Java Selenium TestFramawork
 =======================

-A TestFramework for Selenium 3 WebDriver combain with Maven and TestND that has the latest dependencies.
+A TestFramework for Selenium 3 WebDriver combain with Maven and TestNG.

 ### Prerequisites